sivanbecker/penv/README.md

 Private ENV CLI (click based):
 -----------------------------

-package includes LDAP and TMUX stuff. once the package was installed using pip ( package name = penv)
+Package includes LDAP and TMUX stuff.  once the package was installed using pip ( package name = penv), you can run the next commands:

 - p dhcpldap --username < > --password <> --lab <if different from Infi1> ldap_to_yml --raw --ofile
   <path to output file>